PedroMagar/MISA-I/README.md

 - Flex Memory: A small amount (planned 64/128/256 Bytes) of memory that can be used as a cache or as independent memory.
 - FMA: Allows the positioning of the flex memory address, any memory that exceeds the addressable limit can be used as a cache.
 - Split Core is a wild concept where the CPU will start operating 2 PC and executing two flows, the idea is if the CPU has Flex Memory, it could execute a sub-program entirely in it's Flex Memory while keeping working on the main program in the primary Thread.
-- RST: Will be used as an escape command to run the CPU in a new architecture (something like "CPU will reset if tryed to run unsupported mode"), but also can be used as a "memory flag" to now if the content in the region can be used RER/RERO.
+- RST: Will be used as an escape command to run the CPU in a new architecture (something like "CPU will reset if tryed to run unsupported mode"), but also can be used as a "memory flag" to know if the content in the region can be used RER.

 ## Instructions
 The following table lists the architecture current instructions.